-Some reminders: Any form of democracy involves filtering, i.e. filtering the well-informed opinions from the poorly-informed, and those held strongly from those held lightly.
+SOME REMINDERS: Any form of democracy involves filtering, i.e. filtering well-informed opinions from poorly-informed ones, and those held strongly from those held lightly.
 How this might be achieved is a perennial bone of contention.
-I have argued further below that an essential component of democracy is the holding of votes, and that these ballots must be precise and focussed enough to be meaningful and that their outcome must be honoured.
+I have argued further below that an essential component of democracy is the holding of votes cast in secret, and that these ballots must be precise and focussed enough to be meaningful; and that their outcome must be honoured.

 There are a number of preconditions without which democracy, in this narrow sense, is barely conceivable.
 It is here that there is a crossover to liberalism.
 The preconditions include the rule of law, extensive property rights and freedom of expression.
 They also include, at a structural (constitutional) level, the existence of checks and balances; i.e. that for each locus of power there must be a countervailing force.
 Checks and balances are not symmetrical, and they work over slightly different timeframes.
 (Indeed, very little in life is symmetrical.)
 Taken together, this short set of conditions may be held to be constitutive of democracy in the wider sense, which is the prevalent one in common usage.